Easiest Medical Schools to Get Into

 Acceptance Rate: 28%

-With any medical school, The University of North Dakota School of Medicine and Health Sciences is a very competitive institution to be accepted into.
-Upon acceptance, you’ll be challenged and be expected to uphold the high reputation of the university and its values.
-Professors at the University of North Dakota School of Medicine and Health Sciences are advocating for a change in medical education and healthcare delivery.
+Like the prevailing practice in all medical schools, obtaining a position at the University of North Dakota School of Medicine and Health Sciences necessitates undergoing a rigorously competitive selection procedure.
+Upon acceptance, students are challenged and expected to uphold the institution's esteemed reputation and values.
+Professors at the University of North Dakota School of Medicine and Health Sciences champion a transformation in medical education and healthcare delivery, advocating for positive change in the field.

 3. University of Massachusetts School of Medicine